-The cardiac imaging section has seven faculty radiologists.
+The cardiac imaging section has five faculty radiologists.
 All of whom have completed specialized post radiology residency training in cardiac imaging.

 Our section provides a four week cardiac imaging rotation for the radiology, cardiology and cardiovascular surgery residency programs at Dalhousie.
 Additionally there are 28 core didactic cardiac lectures offered over a two year cycle.

 All of the cardiology and cardiac surgery residents are initially trained by radiology in diagnostic cardiac catheterization as part separate 4 week rotations.

 The section is presently participating in the Alliance Cohort study.
 We are presently performing the MRI studies on 600 of the volunteers already enrolled in the APATH cohort natural history study at Dalhousie University.
 We also participate in the Compass Trial (COMPASS - Cardiovascular OutcoMes for People using Anticoagulation StrategieS).

 The section presents all of the patient imaging at the weekly Cardiology - C/V Surgery work rounds and all of the patient imaging at the monthly Pediatric – Adult congenital work rounds.
 We present all of the interesting Cardiac CT and MRI imaging to its members at weekly image review rounds.
 We also have bi-weekly TAVI working rounds.